RHEcosystemAppEng/dbaas-operator/README.md

 ### Registration on MongoDB Atlas
 * Navigate to https://www.mongodb.com/cloud/atlas/register and complete the registration.
 * Request your organization's MongoDB Atlas administrator for adding you to your MongoDB Atlas account.
-* When you receive the AppEng MongoDB Atlas account invitation, accept it.
+* When you receive the MongoDB Atlas account invitation, accept it.
 * After invitation is accepted, capture the API Keys and credentials
   * Invoke dialog: Mongo console -> Access Manager -> Organization Access -> Create API Key
   * Add description and be sure to select "Organization Project Creator" & "Organization Member" and click Next or OK.